RyanJ-Ellison/devfolio/content/blog/05_conferences-why/index.md

 ---
-title: Maximizing Your PhD Journey: The Benefits of Attending Conferences
+title: Maximizing Your PhD Journey - The Benefits of Attending Conferences
 date: '2023-02-28T12:00:00.00Z'
 description: ''
 ---